-Once you’ve adjusted the MX records, some emails sent to your address will go to your new G Suite account, and some will still route to the old provider.
+After you’ve adjusted the MX records, some emails sent to your address will go to your new G Suite account, and some will still route to the old provider.
 This is expected, as mail services sometimes cache the old MX records.
 While this transition usually only lasts an hour or two, it can sometimes take up to 72 hours.

 Step 2 - Import content to G Suite